The Broken Man: In the North

 Jon, Sansa, and Davos secure the allegiance of the Wildlings after Tormund reminds them of their debt to Jon for saving them at Hardhome and points out that the Boltons will wipe them out if they do nothing.
-They also secure the allegiance of House Mormont when Davos warns the young Lady Lyanna Mormont of the dangers the White Walkers pose but they only secure a small number of men.
+They also secure the allegiance of House Mormont but they only secure a small number of men.
 However, they are unable to secure the allegiance of House Glover, with Lord Robett Glover pointing out how Robb Stark failed to protect his home and family from the Ironborn.

-Jon and Sansa are only able to add a few hundred extra soldiers to their army, but Jon insists that they attack Winterfell as soon as possible before the Boltons rally more forces and the weather turns on them.
-Sansa, unable to change Jon's mind, begins writing a letter to an unknown party.
+They are only able to add a few hundred extra soldiers to the army, but Jon insists that they attack Winterfell as soon as possible before the Boltons rally more forces and the weather turns on them.
+Sansa, unable to change his mind, begins writing a letter to an unknown party.

 In the Riverlands

-Jaime and Bronn lead the Lannister army to Riverrun, and witness the Blackfish calling Lothar Frey and Walder Rivers' bluff when they threaten to execute Edmure before the Freys take Edmure down from the gallows.
-Disgusted with the Freys' incompetence, Jaime takes charge of the siege and parleys with the Blackfish.
-The Blackfish is unintimidated by Jaime's threats and declares that they have enough supplies to last 2 years, daring Jaime to take the castle.
+Jaime and Bronn lead the Lannister army to Riverrun and witness the Blackfish calling Lothar Frey and Walder Rivers' bluff when they threaten to execute Edmure before they take Edmure down from the gallows.
+Disgusted with the incompetence, Jaime takes charge of the siege and parleys with the Blackfish.
+He is unintimidated by Jaime's threats and declares that they have enough supplies to last 2 years, daring him to take the castle.

-Sandor Clegane is revealed to have survived his fight with Brienne of Tarth, and is now living with his rescuer, a warrior turned septon named Ray, and a band of villagers constructing a sept.
-A trio of men from the Brotherhood without Banners arrives and attempt to extort the villagers, but leave upon finding out that they have no worthwhile possessions.
-Sandor warns Ray that the Brotherhood will return, but Ray refuses to prepare for a confrontation.
-Sandor leaves to gather wood but hears screaming and returns to find the villagers slaughtered and Ray hanged.
-Enraged, Sandor picks up an axe and marches off in search of the men.
+The Hound is revealed to have survived his fight with Brienne and is now living with his rescuer, a warrior turned septon named Ray, and a band of villagers constructing a sept.
+A trio of men from the Brotherhood without Banners arrives and attempt to extort the villagers but leave upon finding out that they have no worthwhile possessions.
+The Hound warns Ray that they will return, but he refuses to prepare for a confrontation.
+The Hound leaves to gather wood but hears screaming and returns to find the villagers slaughtered and Ray hanged.
+Enraged, The Hound picks up an axe and marches off in search of the men.